For a company

 Is an audit required?

-Austria Not for small companies (except if they are legally obliged to have a supervisory board),
+Austria Not for small companies (except if they are legally obliged to have a supervisory board), but for medium and large companies an audit is required.

 Financial statements need to be audited if two of the following criteria apply: